NielsOerbaek/Kamstrup-reader-TTN/README.md

 __NOTE: This will probably only work for Radius customers in the greater Copenhagen area.
 You need to write to [kundesupport@radiuselnet.dk](mailto:kundesupport@radiuselnet.dk) to get your decryption keys__

-This sketch was made for a Heltec Lora 32 (V1), but it might work for other ESP32-based chips as well.
+This sketch was made for a Heltec Lora32 (V1), but it might work for other ESP32-based chips as well, like the TTGO Lora32.

 ### Hookup guide: